Device Independent Quantum Key Distribution with realistic single-photon source implementations: DIQKD protocol

-We consider the scenario described in the previous section, where Alice and Bob are in secure laboratories and want to share a secret key.
+Under these assumptions, we consider the scenario described in the previous section, where Alice and Bob are in secure laboratories and want to share a secret key.
 Furthermore, Alice and Bob only record their measurement when they receive a \emph{yes} from the CHS.
-In our implementation, we consider a 2322 scenario where Alice has two measurement settings $x~\in \{0,1\}$ and Bob has three settings $y~\in \{0,1,2\}$, while both of them get two possible outcomes.
+In our implementation, we consider a 2322 scenario where Alice has two measurement settings $x~\in \{0,1\}$ and Bob has three settings $y~\in \{0,1,2\}$ (specified by the classical inputs $\{x_d,y_d\}$), while both of them get two possible outcomes.
 In the following, we denote by $x'$ and $y'$ the key generating inputs, and we consider that an eavesdropper Eve has access to arbitrary quantum resources.
-The asymptotic rate $r$ of a DIQKD protocol with one-way error correction is given by the Devetak-Winter bound \cite{devetak_distillation_2005} \be r\geq H(A|X=x',E)-H(A|B,X=x',Y=y'), \ee where $H(A\vert B)$ stands for the conditional von Neumann entropy of $A$ given $B$.
+The asymptotic rate $r$ of a DIQKD protocol with one-way error correction is given by the Devetak-Winter bound \cite{devetak_distillation_2005}